livecode/livecode-ide/Documentation/guides/LiveCode Data Grid.md

       --create columns
       put line 1 of theData into theColumns
-      --no empty column names are allowed, so I insert a space when \
+      --no empty column names are allowed, so insert a space when \
        that happens
       replace tab & tab with tab & " " & tab in theColumns
       replace tab with return in theColumns